we can help with all your landscaping near Morristown Nj, New Vernon, Harding, Mendham, Randolph or other neighboring towns.

 Mulch falls into two general categories: organic and inorganic.
-Both types contribute good looks to a garden design.
+Both types contribute good looks to garden design.

 - Organic materials include things like shredded bark, pine straw, compost or grass clippings.
-These materials break down over time, adding organic matter to soil and improving it.
+These materials break down over time, adding organic matter to the soil and improving it.

 - Inorganic mulches are more permanent and don’t readily degrade.
 Stone, weed fabric, rubber or geotextile mats are types of inorganic mulches.

 Step 1: Thickness